Miss Denmark

 Miss Denmark (Miss Danmark) is a national Beauty pageant in Denmark.
-The pageant was founded in 1926, where the winners were sent to Miss Universe and other titleholders to Miss World, Miss International and Miss Supranational.
+The pageant was founded in 1926, where the winners are sent to Miss World and other titleholders to Miss International, Miss Supranational, Miss Grand International, Miss Earth and Miss Cosmo.

 Organization

 The Miss Danmark pageant was established in 1926 when the country hosted its first national beauty contest whose winner was Edith Jørgensen.
 Between 1951 and 2003, Miss Denmark/Frøken Danmark selected one winner to represent Denmark at several major international beauty competitions.
 Among the famous Miss Danmarks include Aino Korva, Miss Danmark 1963.

 From 1986 until 2013, Memborg models operated the contest.
 In 2015, the rights to hold the Miss Denmark national beauty pageant have been purchased by Lisa Lents (Miss World Denmark 2008) of Miss & Mister Denmark Org.
 The winner of Miss Denmark from now on will compete only at Miss World.

 In 2013, the organization obtained the Miss Earth franchise license where they sent representatives in 2013 & 2014.
 After a few years break, they were back at working with Miss Earth in 2017 & 2018.

 In 2018, the organization obtained the Miss Universe, Miss International, Miss Grand International & Miss Supranational franchise licenses.
 Since 2022, the winner of the pageant goes to Miss Universe, while the second place goes to Miss World.